-Adjusted operating income in 2023 was \$648 million, compared with \$267 million in 2022.
-The increase was primarily due to the gain associated with the Sound Point Transaction and AHP Transaction, the benefit attributable to Bermuda tax law changes, and fair value gains on trading securities, offset in part by higher loss expense and lower net earned premiums in 2023, compared with 2022 which included premium accelerations of \$133 million related to the 2022 Puerto Rico Resolutions.
+Adjusted operating income in 2024 was \$389 million, compared with \$648 million in 2023.
+The decrease was primarily due to the gain associated with the Sound Point Transaction and AHP Transaction and the benefit attributable to Bermuda tax law changes in 2023, offset in part by a benefit in loss expense in 2024 compared with a loss expense in 2023 and higher net earned premiums in 2024.
 See "- Results of Operations - Reconciliation to GAAP" for the reconciliation of net income (loss) attributable to AGL to adjusted operating income (loss).